5 Exit Strategies for SMEs

 Initial Public Offering (IPOs)

 'IPO' stands for 'Initial Public Offering' and refers to a formerly privately owned company listing its shares on a stock exchange.
-This means these shares are able to be bought by the public.
+This means these shares can be bought by the public.

 Pros: